 The cost of separation and divorce

 Our research indicates that people considering separation / divorce think it will cost around $20K to $50K in legal costs.
 However, this range will only occur in a small number of cases due to the complexity of the matter, and possible lack of co-operation from the other party.
-In our experience your legal costs will be significantly less than this, especially if you can reach an agreement, also because we have Family Law Fixed Fees TM, you have the certainty of knowing what it is going to cost you right from the beginning.
+In our experience your legal costs will be significantly less than this, especially if you can reach an agreement, also because we have Family Law Fixed Fees ™, you have greater certainty of knowing what it is going to cost you right from the beginning.

 Click below to understand more about our Family Law Fixed Fees ™.